I was spurred to write this Citizens’ Guide by a startling political event.

 I was on the inside for fifteen years: three years as the NDP caucus research director, then twelve years (2001 to 2013) as a member.
 I was elected four times as the MLA for Halifax Fairview.
 I was also a cabinet minister from 2009 to 2012 and again in 2013.
 I was a member of the New Democratic Party (NDP).

 I wrote a book about my time in politics called What I Learned About Politics: Inside the Rise and Collapse of Nova Scotia’s NDP Government (Nimbus, 2014).
 It’s still widely available, and also available in e-book format on all major platforms.
 It’s about Nova Scotia politics in general, but there’s also lots in it about what really goes on at the legislature.

 I’m now a professor of business law at the Rowe School of Business at Dalhousie University.
-I also provide political analysis for CBC Nova Scotia on television, radio and the web.
+Starting in November 2013 I also provided political analysis for CBC Nova Scotia on television, radio and the web, but I stopped doing that in March 2017 in order to concentrate more on my work at Dalhousie.
 Neither Dalhousie nor the CBC is connected to this blog in any way, and they are not responsible for any of the content.

 I’m going to build this Citizens’ Guide one question at a time, until it is more or less complete.
 If you have a question that isn’t already answered, please be in touch.
 To keep this Citizens’ Guide manageable, I’ll write only about the legislature, and not politics or government in general.
 For that, I’m writing a second book.
-It’s tentatively titled What You Need to Know About Politics.
-It’s due out in September 2017, also with Nimbus.
+It’s tentatively titled The Effective Citizen: What You Need to Know About Politics.
+It’s due out in October 2017, also with Nimbus.